DisnakeDev/disnake/CONTRIBUTING.md

 Here we have several things occuring.
 First, we have typehinted the return type of this method to return a list of Messages.
 As disnake supports python 3.8, we must use typing imports instead of subscripting built-ins — hence the capital ``List``.

 The next interesting thing is `self._state`.
 The library uses a state-centric design, which means the state is passed around to most objects.
-Every Discord model that makes requests uses that internal state and its http attribute to make requests to the Discord API.
+Every Discord model that makes requests uses that internal state and its `http` attribute to make requests to the Discord API.
 Each endpoint is processed and defined in [disnake/http.py](disnake/http.py) — and it's where `http.pins_from` is defined too, which looks like this:

 ```py
     def pins_from(self, channel_id: Snowflake) -> Response[List[message.Message]]:
         return self.request(Route("GET", "/channels/{channel_id}/pins", channel_id=channel_id))
 ```

 This is the basic model that all API request methods follow.
-Define the `Route`, provide the major parameters (in this example `channel_id`), then return a call to self.request(), and finally typehints.
+Define the `Route`, provide the major parameters (in this example `channel_id`), then return a call to `self.request()`, and finally typehints.

 The `Response[]` part in this typehint is referring to `self.request`, as the important thing here is that `pins_from` is **not** a coroutine.
-Rather, pins_from does preprocessing and self.request does the actual work.
+Rather, `pins_from` does preprocessing and `self.request` does the actual work.
 The result from `pins_from` is awaited by `disnake.abc.Messageable.pins`.

 The Route class is how all routes are processed internally.
 This, along with `self.request` makes it possible to properly handle all ratelimits, and rarely encounter 429s.
-This is additionally why `channel_id` is provided as a kwarg to `Route`.
+This is why `channel_id` is provided as a kwarg to `Route`.

 #### Writing Documentation

 While a new feature can be useful, it requires documentation to be useful too.
 When updating a class or method, we ask that you use
-[sphinx directives](https://www.sphinx-doc.org/en/master/usage/restructuredtext/directives.html#directive-versionadded) in the docstring to note when it was added/updated, and what about it was updated.
+[Sphinx directives](https://www.sphinx-doc.org/en/master/usage/restructuredtext/directives.html#directive-versionadded) in the docstring to note when it was added or updated, and what about it was updated.

-For example, the docstring below for `pins()`.
+For example, here is the docstring for `pins()`:

 ```py
       """|coro|